mynaparrot/plugNmeet-install/README.md

 ## Requirements

-You'll need a clean Ubuntu server with a public IP address.
-If you have a firewall, the following ports must be opened:
+You'll need a clean Ubuntu server with a **public IP address**.
+If you have a firewall, the following ports must be
+opened:

 ```
+80/tcp
+443/tcp
+7881/tcp
+443/udp
-80/tcp, 443/tcp, 7881/tcp, 443/udp, 50000:60000/udp
+50000:60000/udp
 ```

 Make sure your Ubuntu server does not come pre-installed with apache or nginx, or else the installation will fail.

-You'll need three subdomains that point to the public IP address of your Ubuntu server.
+You'll need three subdomains that point to the public IP address of this Ubuntu server.
 Example: ```plugnmeet.example.com, livekit.example.com, turn.example.com```.
-A valid email address is also required to generate a Let's Encrypt SSL certificate.
+A valid email address is also required to generate a [Let's Encrypt](https://letsencrypt.org/) SSL certificate.

-***Note:*** If DNS fails for the three domains, the installation will be aborted.
+***Note:*** If DNS fails for those three domains, the installation will be aborted.

 ## Start steps